-As Jill led me inside Chez Baldwin for the first time, I noticed immediately that the walls had been made a picture worthy of an impressionistic painting. generously decorated with David’s artwork and photos of Baldwin and his friends and family, posters.
+As Jill led me inside Chez Baldwin for the first time, I noticed immediately that the walls had been generously decorated with David’s artwork and photos of Baldwin and his friends and family.
 On the walls of some of the upstairs rooms were peeling frescoes that may have been a couple of hundred years old.
-Everywhere there were stacks of James’s and David’s photographs, strewn wildly on nearly every available surface along with files, books, journals, piles of Xeroxed pages,, folders, and loose clippings in folders.
+Everywhere there were stacks of James’s and David’s photographs, strewn wildly on nearly every available surface along with files, books, journals, piles of Xeroxed pages, and loose clippings in folders.
 Bookshelves overflowed with volumes.
-(David may have contributed both books and records to the sizeable collections that were left at the house—for years after James’s death, he answered letters from individuals and institutions, all of who were hoping to receive permission to stage the writer’s plays, look at his papers, publish news releases, or quote from his works.)
-Though uninhabited for some time, the house’s interior seemed eerily full of life, as if vacated just seconds ago.
-It seemed to be awaiting the return of the brothers who have stepped outside for just a moment.
+(David may have contributed to the sizeable collection of both books and records that were left at the house—for years after James’s death, he answered letters from individuals and institutions, all looking for permission to stage the writer’s plays, look at his papers, publish news releases, or quote from his works.)
+Though it had been uninhabited for some time, the house’s interior was eerily full of life, as if it had been vacated just seconds ago, as if it was patiently awaiting the return of two brothers who had just stepped outside for a moment.

-still more
+I stood for a while in the room on the main floor, the former living room, where Baldwin had been moved once he became too frail to walk down to his study, and where he died on the night of November 30 - December 1, 1987.
+The room contained the artist’s bed and a table holding still more books and papers.

 Fig. David Baldwin’s works related to Chez Baldwin.
-Photo by Author.I lingered in front of the writer’s study study on the ground floor at the back of the house (I could not look inside as it was rented out at the time), where Georges Braque had once had his atelier, and where Baldwin had his writing studio, or “dungeon” (Leeming 379) and “torture chamber,” as he called it in a letter to David dated March 8, 1975.
-This letter, full of details about James’s daily labors, talks about “sweating out” The Devil Finds Work (1976), and also about him being “scared shitless” about finishing it; also about his being “about to turn it in.”
-The letter reveals an insecure and terror-stricken writer, who muses about always having to discover, when the “book is almost over” (The Devil), that he is in his own eyes, the “world’s worst” author, and has “no talent at all.”
-He frets that he cannot imagine “anybody ever” reading his book, but is certain that at this crisis point, “either it, or I” will be forced to “leave this house.”
-Clearly an echo of what in an interview included in Thorsen’s “The Price of the Ticket,” his friend, the late William Styron referred to as Baldwin’s “schizoid wrenching” of his writing process, these thoughts on authorship reveal someone who was never fully secure in his talent, someone who approached every writing task as a terrifying challenge, and every completed project as an occasion for crippling self-doubt.
-The section of the letter devoted to The Devil ends with an affirmation, however, one that acknowledges that, even though this book is not “like anything” he has done before and “I just don’t know,” his lover, “Philippe” thinks it “very good.”
-The book was composed inside the studio whose external view I include below; it consisted of the workroom and the writer’s living quarters, a suite of three rooms and a bathroom.
-Baldwin liked to take breaks to read or edit on the patio in front of it.
+Photo by Author.

 Fig. Outside the writer’s Studio.
 Chez Baldwin, St. Paul-de-Vence, June 2000.
 Photo by Author.